About

 BW_Photo 16-11-2020, 12 20 45.jpg

-Originally from England, I now live in Amsterdam with my husband, our old dog and sometimes our daughter.
-Before this, homes have included Brighton, London, and Granada, Nicaragua.
+I’m Nigel.
+Originally from England, I now live in Amsterdam with my husband, our dog, and sometimes our daughter.
+Along the way, home has also meant Brighton, London, and the lakeside city of Granada, Nicaragua.

 IMG_4301.jpg